-Even though very few people know exactly where Romania is on a map, it is a pretty large country and getting from one place to another might prove to be very difficult (or at least take a long time) if you choose to travel by train or car.
-Fortunately, there are multiple airports in Romania and many of these offer international flights.
-This makes it easier – with a bit of planning – to always be close to your destination.
+Even though very few people know exactly where Romania is on a map, it is a pretty large country and getting from one city to another might prove to be very difficult (or at least take a long time) if you choose to travel by train or car.

-These being said, here is the map of the international airports in Romania, followed by details on each of them:
+These being said, below is the map of the international airports in Romania, followed by some details afterwards:

 Bucharest Henri Coanda Airport

 This is the largest and busiest airport in Romania.
-It has the largest number of connecting flights and might be the best option in most cases – unless you really need to get to Eastern or Northern Romania.
+It has the largest number of connecting flights and destinations and is usually the best option for those looking to get into the country from anywhere in the world.

-The second largest International Airport in the country, it should be the perfect choice for those looking to get into the North and North-West of the country.
+The second largest International Airport in the country, it should be the perfect choice for those looking to get into the North and North-Western parts of the country.

-The third largest and most popular airport in Romania, this one is perfect for those looking to get in the South-Western part of the country or to get close to Hungary or Serbia.
+The third largest and airport in Romania in terms of passengers, this one is perfect for those looking to get in the South-Western part of the country (also ideal if you’re planning to visit nearby Serbia or Hungary).

 Iași International Airport